 - What food options are available in winter?

-Is Yosemite National Park open or closed in winter?
+Is Yosemite National Park Open in Winter?

-Here’s the good news: Yosemite National Park is open to visitors 365 days a year.
-What you should expect, however, is that some parts of the gigantic 1,200 square mile park are inaccessible in winter.
+Here’s the good news: Yosemite National Park is open to visitors 365 days a year!
+What you should expect, however, is that some parts of the gigantic 1,200-square-mile park are inaccessible in winter.

 If you want to catch the spectacular view from Glacier Point, you’ll have to do it on foot (or snowshoe!).
 Fortunately, the Glacier Point/Badger Pass Road is plowed to the Badger Pass Ski Area, where both downhill and cross-country skiing are popular.
-The Mariposa Grove Road to the majestic sequoias is open only to visitors on foot or cross-country skis.
+The Mariposa Grove Road to the majestic giant sequoias is open only to visitors on foot or cross-country skis.

 Turn Back Time at the Ahwahnee Hotel

-Have a Snowy Adventure at Badger Pass
+Have a Snowy Adventure at Badger Pass Ski Area

-In Winter, you’ll find Yosemite groomed trails perfect for cross-country skiers, chairlifts for downhill skiers, a wicked terrain park for snowboarders, and a tubing area where the whole family can have fun together.
+In Winter, you’ll find Yosemite offers groomed trails perfect for cross-country skiers, chair lifts for downhill skiers, a wicked terrain park for snowboarders, and a tubing area where the whole family can have fun together.

-Get Snap-Happy at the Ansel Adams Gallery
+Get Inspired at the Ansel Adams Gallery

 Ansel Adams is known throughout the world for spectacular black and white images of America’s natural grandeur.
 His photographs and outspoken views helped to shape global opinion about the need to protect our environment.

-Glide Across the Curry Village Ice
+Glide Across the Curry Village Ice during Yosemite in Winter

 Curry Village, located just below Half Dome and Glacier Point, has been a family-friendly attraction since its establishment in 1899.
-In Winter, its most popular attraction is the Ice Rink where you can skate until stars have filled the sky.
+In winter, its most popular attraction is the ice rink where you can skate until stars have filled the sky.

 Photograph El Capitan and Half Dome